...the school has provided my daughter with a solid building block academically and socially... (Parent Comment)

 At Blackwell First school we use assessment as a means of working out what the children know and what skills they have, in order to help them along their learning journey by planning the right next steps for them.
 The children are assessed in an informal way (formative) throughout the school day and are also assessed more formally (summative) at various times during their time at Blackwell, in line with national assessments.
+We assess the children on entry to and exit from Nursery and then from entry to Reception as below.

 - Exit from Reception – end of Foundation Stage assessment using the national criteria for Early Years which assesses all areas of learning including personal and social development.